ivoba-oxid/delivery-must-fit-all/readme.md

 In "Erweiterungen -> Module -> Ivo Bathke: Delivery Must Fit All" enter your settings in the "Settings" tab

 - Add the title of the delivery-rule in the field, if multiple rules add one per line.
-- Den Titel der Versandregel in das Feld unter Einstellungen eintragen.
+- Den Titel der Versandkostenregel in das Feld unter Einstellungen eintragen.
 Mehrere Regeln untereinander eintragen.

 ## Requirements
 - UTF-8